-Traveling from West to East.
-In the West, the U.S. starts with the Pacific Ocean coastline.
+When you travel from West to East, in the West, the U.S. starts with the Pacific Ocean coastline.

 The western portions have mountain ranges.